Sachindra Lal Singh

 Sachindra Lal Singh (7 August 1907 – 9 December 2000) was a leader of the Indian National Congress and the first Chief Minister of Tripura state in northeastern India from 1 July 1963 to 1 November 1971.
 In 1977, he became the leader of the newly formed Congress for Democracy party.
-He was elected to the sixth Lok Sabha from Tripura West constituency as a member of the congress for Democracy.Sachindralal Singh, the first Chief Minister of Tripura, was a highly popular leader of Tripura.
+He was elected to the sixth Lok Sabha from Tripura West constituency as a member of the Congress for Democracy.
+Sachindralal Singh, the first Chief Minister of Tripura, was a highly popular leader of Tripura.
 He was fondly called “Sachin-da” and was highly admired for his simplicity and amiable nature.

 Family and early life

-His father, Shri Deen Dayal Singh who hailed from Kashi (Varanasi), served major role in the military establishment of the Kingdom of Tripura and settled at Agartala permanently.
-Sachin-da passed his academic term from Victoria College (British India).
-Sachin-da started his political activities from his school days as a member of “Bhatri Sangh”, an organisation of youths of Agartala.
-The members of the Sangh had political link with the Jugantar Party of Bengal from the year 1920 or there about.
+His father, Shri Deen Dayal Singh who hailed from Kashi (Varanasi), played a major role in the military establishment of the Kingdom of Tripura and settled at Agartala permanently.
+Sachin-da passed his academic term at Victoria College (British India), where he began his political activities as a member of “Bhatri Sangh”, an organisation of youths of Agartala.
+The members of the Sangh were linked to the Jugantar Party of Bengal from around the year 1920.

 Struggle for Indian independence (1924–1947)

 There was no Congress organisation in the Princely States before India achieved independence.
-An organisation in the name of Gana Parishad used to work in Hill Tripura as a substitute of Congress.
+An organisation named Gana Parishad used to work in Hill Tripura as a substitute of Congress.
 It may be noted that in the pre-independent India Princely Tripura was known as “Hill Tripura” and there was also a Tipperah District of the then Bengal province adjacent to it.
-The people of Hill Tripura were also involved in freedom movement of the country and had close relations with their counterparts in British India.
+The people of Hill Tripura were also involved in the country's freedom movement and had close relations with their counterparts in British India.
 There was, however, no political agitation against the Maharaja of Tripura.

 Career

 From 1946 Sachin-da extensively toured the Hills and dales of Tripura for organisational work.
 He had special love and care for the hills’ people.
-Sometime in 1950 he organised a Tribal Conference, inviting tribal leaders from all parts of Tripura at village Bagafa in Belonia sub-division, which was inaugurated by the then Chief Commissioner, Mr. K K Hazra, ICS.
+Sometime in 1950 he organised a Tribal Conference, inviting tribal leaders from all parts of Tripura to the village of Bagafa in the Belonia sub-division, which was inaugurated by the then Chief Commissioner, Mr. K K Hazra, ICS.
 About 200 Tribal people attended the conference.